tw1nkytommy/WinGone/README.md

 - Boot the USB drive, let it run(it will auto exit when done)
 - Optional: Reenable Secure Boot
 - Profit!

+- Yes this can be done on Windows/Linux, mount the EFI partition of your USB drive and copy the EFI folder in the WinGone folder